tesseract-protocol/icnftt-examples/README.md

 This repository contains example contracts and scripts for working with the ICNFTT (Inter-Chain NFT) framework for transferring NFTs between Avalanche L1 chains.

+> ## ⚠️ Warning: Experimental
+>
+> This project uses dependencies that are in early development and not yet ready for production use.
+Please be aware of the following:
+>
+> - **Expect breaking changes** in the ICNFTT framework and related dependencies
+> - **Code has not undergone security audits**
+> - **Implementation may contain bugs or vulnerabilities**
+>
+> This code and documentation are provided for experimental and educational purposes only.
+Use at your own risk.

 ## Overview

 The ICNFTT framework enables cross-chain transfers of ERC721 tokens between Avalanche L1 networks using Avalanche's Interchain Messaging (ICM) via Teleporter.
 This repository provides simple examples to demonstrate: